Jewerswc/Bowltables/README.md

-Monetization Strategy Documentation
-Project Overview

-This project implements a subscription-based monetization model tailored for content-driven platforms, such as blogs, news sites, or online publications.
+Interesting Or Not Monetisation Formula

+This sets out the implementation of Interesting Or Not's monetisation model.
 The revenue generation is dynamically influenced by user engagement metrics, specifically Page Views (PV) and Average Interest Scores (AIS) of each article.
-Subscribers are charged a fixed fee of $4.99 per month, and the revenue allocation per article is determined based on its performance and reader engagement.
+Subscribers are charged a fixed fee of £4.99 per month, and the revenue allocation per article is determined based on its performance and reader engagement.

-1. Monetization Model Overview
+**1. Monetization Model Overview**
 Subscription Fee:
 Each subscriber pays a flat rate of $4.99 per month to access premium content.
 Revenue Allocation Factors: